Sticky sesame cauliflower is the sweet, sticky, and addictively delicious dish that tastes like a better-for-you version of Panda Express!

 My first recommendation is to NOT replace meat with vegan meat substitutes, which can just set you up for disappointment when you expect one thing and get another.

-Instead, think of it as an opportunity to explore new recipes and look at vegetables in a whole new light.
+Instead, think of it an opportunity to explore new recipes and look at vegetables and natural plant based ingredients in a whole new light.

-The popular Buffalo Cauliflower Wings are especially delicious!!!
+For example, the popular Buffalo Cauliflower Wings are especially delicious!

-So many people never venture further from preparing vegetables in a “mainstream” way—such as steamed or in a side salad—but when you start looking at vegetables as the main event, it opens up a brand new realm of possibilities.
+So many people never venture further from preparing vegetables in a “mainstream” way, such as steamed or in a side salad.

-Try taking one of your favorite meat-based recipes and recreating it with your favorite vegetable instead.
+Try taking one of your favorite meat-based recipes and recreating them with your favorite vegetable instead.

 It’s the sauce, not the chicken, that makes you crave Panda Express every time you walk past the food court in the mall.